-The changes you experience during pregnancy and childbirth is your body’s way of nurturing your little one for nine months and preparing your body for labor.
-Body composition changes are no exception.
+The body composition changes you experience during pregnancy and childbirth is your body’s way of nurturing your little one for nine months and preparing your body for labor.

 Increased Fat Mass Gain

 Why the sudden need to store up fat?
-Because it intuitively knows that you’ll need the extra fat for the developing baby during pregnancy and breastfeeding.
+Because it intuitively knows that you’ll need the extra adipose tissue for the developing the baby and breastfeeding.

-But how much body fat?
+But how much?
 And where?
 Unfortunately, this is the part where it becomes a bit tricky, with few definitive answers in sight.